Piyali8991/E-Commerce/readme.md

 Create React App by default outputs the build to a **/build** directory and this is what we serve from our backend in production.
-Vite by default outputs the build to a **/dist** directory so we need to make some adjustments to our [backend/server.js](https://github.com/bradtraversy/proshop-v2/tree/main/backend/server.js) Change...

 ```js
 app.use(express.static(path.join(__dirname, '/frontend/build')));